 Chapter 1 The Allenby Bridge

-But this.
-This was different.
-I was definitely going to Palestine, although I had intended otherwise.
+…this was different.
+I was definitely going to Palestine this time, although I had intended otherwise.
 My directions had gotten lost in translation, literally, so instead of crossing back into Israel from the North, I was at the Allenby Bridge, the only entrance Palestinians can use to access their own country.
 Oh sweet baby Jesus.

 Remaining calm, I began to speak with some of the other passengers on the bus.
 Amongst them was Hanan, a beautiful woman I had noticed earlier carrying a US passport.
 Turns out she was on her way to Palestine to visit her parents and plant olive trees in an act of defiance against Israeli settlers.

 I was intrigued.
 Everything I had learned up to that point was from the pro-Israel perspective.
 I had, after all, come to Israel via a program called Birthright, which sends young Jews from all over the world to Israel for an all-inclusive, highly insulated, 10-day bus trip to learn about Judaism.
-I was one of only two people (out of forty) that opted to stay longer, hence my current predicament–single white female on a bus, accidentally heading to Palestine.
+I was one of only two people (out of forty) that opted to stay longer, hence my current predicament–lost and alone on a bus, accidentally heading to Palestine.